grkml/tree-data-structures/README.md

 TreeNode result = starkFamilyTree.find("Arya Stark");
 ```

 This is a recursive process that has many steps.
-You can follow along and note what the stack is returning at each step in the title
+You can follow along and note what the stack is returning at each step marked with "**"

 ## Frame 0 (Global)
 This frame runs the following global code: